learn-co-curriculum/cssi-prework-python-multiple-and-default-arguments/README.md

 ```

-Notice that I was able to completely omit the airline class in the second invocation of the method, and it defaulted to "economy".
+Notice that we were able to completely omit the airline class in the second invocation of the method, and it defaulted to "economy".
 This is because we set the default argument in the parameter as `airline_class = "economy"`.

 Can you think of situations where you'd need to use default arguments in a function?